Environment Setup

 oc -n rhbk get secret example-keycloak-initial-admin -o jsonpath='{.data.password}' | base64 --decode

-In production environments, it is advisable to change the randomly generated default credentials and enable multi-factor verification for enhanced security.
+In production environments, it is strongly recommended to change the default credentials and enable multi-factor authentication for enhanced security.

-• Try accessing the administration console using the provided credentials.
+• Access the administration console using the retrieved credentials.

 admin console

-This section explains how to install FreeIPA, an Identity Management (IdM) solution that combines Linux, 389 Directory Server, MIT Kerberos, NTP, DNS and Dogtag.
+This section explains how to install FreeIPA, an Identity Management (IdM) solution that combines Linux, 389 Directory Server, MIT Kerberos, NTP, DNS, and Dogtag Certificate System.

-FreeIPA is the upstream version of Red Hat Identity Management.
+FreeIPA is the upstream project of Red Hat Identity Management.

-Later on, we will see how we can integrate Red Hat build of Keycloak with IdM/FreeIPA.
+Later in this workshop, we will integrate Red Hat build of Keycloak with IdM/FreeIPA.

-To get started, stay logged in into your Red Hat OpenShift platform, and for convenience, select the kc project that has been created previously.
-Follow the steps below for deploying a FreeIPA instance on top of Red Hat OpenShift.
+To get started, remain logged in to your Red Hat OpenShift cluster and, for convenience, select the previously created kc project.
+Follow the steps below to deploy a FreeIPA instance on Red Hat OpenShift.

 export IMG=quay.io/freeipa/freeipa-openshift-container:4.9.8